Show Business at War

 Show Business at War is a short film made by The March of Time in 1943 to tout the United States film industry's contribution to the Second World War effort.
 It was a collaboration between several studios, directors and actors.

+Plot

+Al Jolson sings “Mammy”; Phil Baker asks the $64 question; Kay Kyser gives a clue; Rochester upsets his boss Jack Benny while Mary Livingstone taunts him and Don Wilson laughs.
+Charlie McCarthy gets in Bergen’s hair, or tries to find it.
+Darryl Zanuck, a colonel in the Signals Corps, and only recently back from North Africa, and John Ford, a Commander in the Navy, also doing photographic work on many fronts, are featured too.